mgrauer/booklist/index.md

  * The Essential Drucker, by Peter F. Drucker, 2001; 344p `5` (Peopleware bookclub)
  * No Rules Rules: Netflix and the Culture of Reinvention, by Reed Hastings and Erin Meyer, 2020; 272p `4` (Peopleware bookclub)
+ * The Goal, a Process of Ongoing Improvement, by Eliyahu M. Goldratt and Jeff Cox, 1984; 337p `5`

 ### real estate